UK visa Schemes for Ukrainian Refugees

 - You did not have to be in Ukraine at the time of application; you could apply from a country of safety that you have reached.
 You needed to be in the UK already to apply for the Extension scheme.

-- All 3 schemes were completely FREE to apply for at all stages, including applying for the BRP
+- All 3 schemes were completely FREE to apply for at all stages

 - Once you have been issued a visa, it’s not possible to switch from Family / Extension scheme to Homes for Ukraine scheme, and vice versa.